khlam/windows/README.md

 - autohotkey.install

 ### Search Fix [Depreciated]
 The following steps fixed Windows search.
 This is due to some initialization not started by some MS services that are disabled for privacy.
 You should not need to do this more than once.
-I haven't had to do this for a while, it may no longer be necessary.
+This seems to have been fixed in some Windows update.
 1. Log into another admin account
 2. Go to
     - `C:\Users\<ProblemUserName>\AppData\Local\Packages`